-‘Dragon Ball Super’ Episode 117 Recap And Review: Android 17 And 18 Just Heralded The Death Of Universe 2
+‘Dragon Ball Super’ Episode 117 Recap And Review: Androids 17 And 18 Just Heralded The Death Of Universe 2

 Dragon Ball Super Episode 117 just aired, and it featured what could only be one of the most satisfying eliminations in the Tournament of Power.
 Finally, after months of tormenting Universe 7 warriors and a huge number of DBS fans, Ribrianne of Universe 2 was eliminated, thanks to the combined efforts of Android 17 and Android 18.

 Dragon Ball Super Episode 117, titled “Showdown of Love!
 The Androids vs. Universe 2!!” definitely lived up to its title.
-The episode, at its core, featured a battle between two powerful female warriors, both fighting in some degree for love — Ribrianne, Universe 2’s most powerful warrior who fights for the idea of love; and Android 18, U7’s fighter who is fighting for the love she feels for her family and her husband.
+The episode, at its core, featured a battle between two powerful female warriors, both fighting in some degree for love — Ribrianne, Universe 2’s most powerful warrior, who fights for the idea of love; and Android 18, U7’s fighter who is fighting for the love she feels for her family and her husband.

 While Android 18 and Ribrianne’s battle was the central conflict of the episode, several other Universe 7 fighters also had their chance to shine in DBS Episode 117.
 Gohan and Piccolo, for one, continued their feud against the Namekians of Universe 6.
 Vegeta opted to go head-to-head with Kaphseral, and Goku ended up in a lopsided battle against other U2 warriors, as noted by DBS fan-translator Herms98.

-The real battle of the episode, however, was between Android 17 and 18, and the tandem of Ribrianne and Rozie.
+The real battle of the episode was between Android 17 and 18, and the tandem of Ribrianne and Rozie.
 The Universe 2 warriors, as shown in previous episodes, were no pushovers, and the two female fighters showed their chops in DBS Episode 117.
 Then again, the Androids are among the top fighters of Universe 7 too.
 Thus, in a lot of ways, the episode featured the perfect ingredients for an awesome tag team battle.

 悟空の元へ敵が迫る?！17号と18号の連携攻撃で第2宇宙と愛の大決戦！明日11/26(日)朝9時よりフジテレビほかにて「ドラゴンボール超」第117話放送です！お楽しみに！(S)